Partnerships within and outside the school are an important aspect of the Active School Flag to promote a physically active school community.

 Local Sports Partnership

 We were in contact with our local sports officer who kindly agreed to support us in our ASF journey.
-Our school has been added to the Local Sport’s Partnership database so that we will receive regular communication from them and we plan to meet with our local sports officer, John, on our return to school.
+Our school has been added to the Local Sport’s Partnership database so that we will receive regular communication from them and we plan to meet with our local sports officer, John, when restrictions lift.

 Health Promotion Officer